frederikb96/frederikberg/content/publication/architecture/index.md

 publication_types: ['1']

 # Publication name and optional abbreviated publication name.
-publication: Current Directions in Biomedical Engineering
+publication: Conference on Computer Science and Information Systems
-publication_short: BMT
+publication_short: FedCSIS

-abstract: Research showed that the normothermic machine perfusion of kidneys can enable prolonged storage and improve conditions compared to traditional cold storage.
-For research in this area, there is a demand for a long-term in vitro perfusion setup.
-In this work, we present a fully automated normothermic machine perfusion (NMP) system as an experimental research platform.
-The perfusion system is intended as a tool for researching the effects of different perfusion strategies on the kidney.
-To enable the automation, the NMP system consists of a blood pressure control, a circulation volume level control and a pH-regulation component.
-The setup is realized as a medical cyber-physical system consisting of networked embedded microcontroller nodes.
+abstract: Medical device interoperability enables new therapy methods and the automation of existing ones.
+Due to different medical device manufacturers and protocols, we need auxiliary hardware and software for the interconnection.
+In this paper we propose a service-oriented software architecture built on a real-time operating system in order to create a modular medical cyber-physical system consisting of networked embedded nodes.
+In particular we highlight the need for the application of formal methods to ensure the functional safety of the system.

 tags: []
-prio: 2
+prio: 1

 # Display this page in the Featured widget?
 featured: true